Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/08-n-body-simulator/Module_07_results/README.md

 The following is a GIF created from the `data/animation_data_golden.txt` file.
 You should get a similar GIF from your own data.

-### 12,800 Particles Simulated on a 400 tile AI Engine Accelerator for 300 Timesteps
+ The image below shows 12,800 particles simulated on a 400 tile AI Engine accelerator for 300 timesteps.

 ![alt text](images/animation.gif)